LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Unleashing the Potential of Soft Thinking with Randomness

 \subsubsection{Dirichlet Sampling}

-Perhaps the most common distribution over the probability simplex $\Delta^{n-1}$ is the Dirichlet distribution, which is defined by the following probability density function:
+Perhaps the most common distribution over the probability simplex $\Delta^{n-1}$ is the Dirichlet distribution.

-where, $\alpha = (\alpha_1,...,\alpha_n)$ is the concentration parameters and $\text{B}(\alpha)$ is the multivariate beta function.
 Intuitively, we could set the model's output distribution $p$ as the concentration parameters and construct a corresponding Dirichlet distribution $\text{Dir}(p)$.
 However, directly using $p$ as concentration parameters will cause the probability mass to concentrate near the simplex corners, resulting in nearly one-hot vectors.
 To this end, we introduce a scaling parameter $\gamma$ and sample from $\text{Dir}(\gamma p)$.
-We then process the sampled probability vector with top-$p$/top-$k$ truncation to construct the randomized Soft Token.